sagemathinc/sbir2015/description.md

 The resources we need to implement our plan are people to write software, people to talk with and support users, and money to rent cloud compute time until we are cash flow positive.
-This SBIR should provide enough financial support to implement a first usable version of the proposed interactive problem platform, and get some testing by users.
+This SBIR would provide enough financial support to hire people to implement a first usable version of the proposed interactive problem platform, get some testing by users, and iterate on this feedback.
 We would use the funding to  hire the PI, who is an experienced teacher, and some programmers with classroom experience.
 As an academic and founder of the SageMath software project, the PI has the necessary connections.